zionyx/api-kickstart/README.md

 Currently, this repository has:
 * Libraries and clients for python

-After cloning, get the needed libraries by doing the following: python setup.py install --user
+After cloning, get the needed libraries by doing the following from the examples/python directory: python tools/setup.py install --user

 If you have issues with the setup command, check the following link: http://stackoverflow.com/questions/4495120/combine-user-with-prefix-error-with-setup-py-install